 Spotting swarmer termites near or around your home indicates a colony is nearby.
 The mature termites could be anywhere; don’t assume they aren’t already inside your home.
 Swarms signal a severe infestation near or on your property, and the colony might migrate inside your home.

-Contact a local termite control expert for assistance with identifying and removing the colony.
-Take termite control measures as soon as possible to avoid extensive damage to your property.
+Contact a local termite control expert in Omaha for assistance with identifying and removing the colony.
+Scheduling a termite treatment service helps eliminate colonies before they cause irreparable damage.

 Additional Reading: When is the Best Time for Termite Treatment?